microsoft/fast/packages/web-components/fast-foundation/src/menu/menu.spec.md

 *Slots:*
 - before - slot which precedes content
-- content - slot for the content (the default slot for the item)
+- default - slot for the content (the default slot for the item)
 - after - slot which comes after content
-- menu - the slot used to generate a submenu
+- submenu - the slot used to generate a submenu

 *CSS Parts*
 - before
 - content
 - after
-- menu

 *Events:*
 - click (event) - event for when the item has been clicked or invoked via keyboard